rimorin/ministry-mapper-doc/docs/privacy-policy.md

 ## Location Information

-Some of the services may use location information transmitted from users' devices.
-We only use this information within the scope necessary for the designated service.
+Some of our services utilize location information transmitted from users' devices.
+We use this information specifically for territory locating purposes within the scope of the designated service.

 ## Device Information

-We collect information from your device in some cases.
-The information will be utilized for the provision of better service and to prevent fraudulent acts.
-Additionally, such information will not include that which will identify the individual user.
+We may collect certain information from your device.
+This information is used for troubleshooting, debugging, and performance monitoring purposes to improve our service and ensure a smooth user experience.
+Please note that this information does not include any personally identifiable information.

 ## Service Providers